 PhD by Distance

 Our PhD by Distance programme is designed to support students who need to study for most of their registration period at another (normally overseas) site.

 Our PhD Plus programme is designed to meet the specific needs of overseas lecturers who want to study for a PhD whilst also learning about Higher Education in the UK and improving their teaching skills.

 Undertake a programme of advanced study and research that combines professional and academic knowledge.
 Find out more about our professional doctorates.

 phd Funding available across all subject areas

-The University allocates over £8 million each year in postgraduate research studentships and bursaries.
+The University allocates over £8m each year in postgraduate research studentships and bursaries.
 Around 150 entry awards are available to high quality doctoral candidates per year.

 These opportunities are funded from a wide variety of sources including: University of Reading, UK Research Councils, industry and charities.